 Combinable Crops: Crops commonly farmed using a combine.
 Generally known as "field crops" in the US.
-CCOF does not offer certification for combinable crops such as dry beans, rice or oats.
+CCOF does not offer certification for combinable crops such asrice or oats.

 Covered Crops: Crops produced in a greenhouse (under "cover").

 CPCC - Control Points & Compliance Criteria: The individual standard criteria which the producer must comply with.
 Audit questions under v5 are called CPCCs.